fabrizio-ottati/fabrizio-ottati.dev/content/draft/northpole/index.md

 will work on a single triple of INT8 values, 2 triples of INT4 values or 4 triples of INT2 values.

+{{<
+figure
+src="simd-mac.png"
+width=600px
+caption="The single-instruction-multiple-data MAC unit of NorthPole."
+>}}

+Above it is shown a visual description of how this parallelism is exploited.
+The total word width is always 8 bit, but more values can be glued together to be processed in parallel in the MAC.
 Now, our NorthPole core will have 256 of these units.

 ```python
 class NorthPoleCore: